Delfy

 The Slogan Crown

-The Slogan Crown: Inspirational messages float around the user's head like a crown, reinforcing the idea that these values are something to wear with pride.
+The total of six inspirational messages float around the user's head like a crown, reinforcing the idea that these values are something to wear with pride.
 The rotation is gentle, giving users time to read each message as it passes.

 Design Challenges